 MTG 3212.
 Modern Geometries.
-This course is designed for in-service, middle and high school teachers and for students who are majoring in secondary mathematics.
-It presents the axioms, basic concepts, proofs and constructions of Euclidean geometry involving line segments, angles, triangles, polygons, circles, parallell lines and similarity.
-Constructions are made using both compass and straight edge and interactive geometry software.
-The course also presents basic concepts of non-Euclidean geometries, emphasis is on using technology to make conjectures and discoveries concerning geometrical relationships and then constructing proofs to verify the relationships.
-Each student will develop an electronic portfolio of course projects and accomplishments incorporating appropriate Florida Educator Accomplished Practices.
-This course addresses state-adopted standards, subject matter competencies, and pedagogy pertinent to the discipline and required for certification.
+This course is designed for in-service middle and high school teachers and for students who are majoring in secondary mathematics education.
+It presents the axioms, basic concepts, proofs and constructions of Euclidean geometry involving line segments, angles, triangles, polygons, circles, parallel lines and similarity.
+Constructions are made using both compass and straightedge and interactive geometry software.
+The course also presents basic concepts of non-Euclidean geometries including hyperbolic and spherical geometries.
+There is emphasis on making conjectures and constructing proofs concerning geometrical relationships.
 Prerequisite: MAC 2312.
 3 semester hours credit.
 [A]